 - Urban violence

-John Rich, the chair of the Department of Health Management & Policy, is the only faculty member at Drexel University—and one of the few in Greater Philadelphia—to receive a MacArthur Fellowship Grant.
+John Rich, Professor in the Department of Health Management & Policy, is the only faculty member at Drexel University—and one of the few in Greater Philadelphia—to receive a MacArthur Fellowship Grant.

 NEWS & NOTES